exigentadmin/AWS-CLOUDWATCH-DASHBOARD/README.md

 terraform destroy
 ```

-## Current deployment (hmsa dev)
+## Example deployment (default-org dev)

-As of July 2026 this configuration is applied to account `170833414155` (state is local in `terraform.tfstate`; use the `170833414155_hmsa-uc-dev-admins` AWS profile):
+A typical deployment of this configuration for an organization (`default-org`) applied to account `123456789012` (state is local in `terraform.tfstate`; use an AWS profile with the permissions listed under Prerequisites, e.g. `123456789012_default-org-dev-admins`) looks like:

-- Instance: `hmsa-cc-dev` (`e7dbe8a6-c58d-4bcf-8398-78358c97c685`) in us-west-2, with its dashboard and all six alarms in that region
+- Instance: `default-org-cc-dev` in us-west-2, with its dashboard and all six alarms in that region
-- Notifications: `connect-cloudwatch-alarms` SNS topic in us-west-2 with a confirmed email subscription for `UCTeam@hmsa.com`; the Teams webhook Lambda is not deployed
+- Notifications: `connect-cloudwatch-alarms` SNS topic in us-west-2 with a confirmed email subscription for `alerts@default-org.com`; the Teams webhook Lambda is not deployed
-- Log export bucket: `connect-cloudwatch-logs-9704ebf0` (in us-east-1 — see the note under Logging and retention)
+- Log export bucket: `connect-cloudwatch-logs-<random-hex>` (in us-east-1 — see the note under Logging and retention)

-A CloudFormation port of this solution lives in the sibling repo `aws-cloudwatch-dashboard-cf/hmsa`.
-If this deployment moves to CloudFormation, follow that repo's "Migrating from the live Terraform deployment" README section — the stacks reuse the same resource names, so the Terraform-managed resources must be destroyed first.
+A CloudFormation port of this solution lives in the sibling repo `aws-cloudwatch-dashboard-cf/default-org`.
+If a deployment moves to CloudFormation, follow that repo's "Migrating from the live Terraform deployment" README section — the stacks reuse the same resource names, so the Terraform-managed resources must be destroyed first.

 ## Variables